 The Titanic Quarter also has a couple of nods to "Game of Thrones" in the form of stained glass displays.
 Northern Ireland was a filming location for the HBO show, but fans should go outside of Belfast to see more.
 Tours of filming locations often incorporate the amazing scenery of Northern Ireland's Giant's Causeway along the coast.
 There are plenty of tour companies that can take you to these points of interest (unless you want to drive yourself).

 What really stuck out to me about Belfast was that other than on my walking tour, I hardly heard English spoken in an accent other than the distinct Northern Irish one.
 There also weren't many American chain restaurants, at least not around where I stayed.
 My hostel was near Queen's University Belfast.
-I hoped I blended in when I got on a bus filled with what I assumed were college kids, but I'm sure my usual bewildered expression gave me away.
+I hoped I blended in when I got on a bus filled with what I assumed were college kids from the university, but I'm sure my usual bewildered expression gave me away.

 My Troubles tour guide with DC Tours said the fact that Northern Ireland receives tourists just like so many other parts of Ireland shows just how far the region has come.
 In many ways, you would hardly know that this was a place of such tension just around a quarter century ago.
 Whether you visit because you’re a "Game of Thrones" fan, a Titanic and Irish pop culture lover like me, or you just want some Guinness, Belfast is very much open for business.